Captain Blood (1935 film): Plot

 In England in 1685, Irish doctor Peter Blood is summoned to aid Lord Gildoy, a wounded patron who participated in the Monmouth Rebellion.
 Arrested while performing his duties as a physician, he is convicted of treason against King James II and sentenced to death by the infamous Judge Jeffreys.
 By the whim of the king, upon his advisor Lord Sunderland's counsel, Blood and the surviving rebels are transported to the West Indies to be sold into slavery.

 In Port Royal, Blood is bought by Arabella Bishop, the beautiful niece of local military commander Colonel Bishop.
 Attracted by Blood's rebellious nature, Arabella tries to improve his situation by recommending him as the physician to the colony's governor, Steed, who continually suffers from painful gout.
 Outwardly resentful toward Arabella, yet silently appreciative for her efforts on his behalf, Blood develops an escape plan for himself and his fellow prisoners.
 The plan is almost uncovered by the suspicious Colonel Bishop, who has one of Blood's men, Jeremy Pitt, flogged and interrogated.
-Blood is spared a similar fate when a Spanish man-o-war attacks Port Royal.
+Blood is spared a similar fate when a Spanish man-o'-war attacks Port Royal.
 During the raid, Blood and his fellow prisoners seize the Spanish ship from its drunken night watch and sail away to begin lives of piracy in 1687.

 Captain Blood's crew quickly achieve great fame among the buccaneers of the Brotherhood of the Coast, with Blood himself deemed the greatest captain of the coast.
 When Governor Steed is unable to contain the pirate menace, Colonel Bishop is appointed governor.
 He sends Arabella to England on an extended holiday, but three years later, she returns to the Caribbean.
 Her ship, also carrying royal emissary Lord Willoughby, is captured by Blood's treacherous partner, the French buccaneer Captain Levasseur, who plans to hold them for ransom.
-Blood forces Levasseur to sell them to him while relishing the opportunity to turn the tables on Arabella.
-When Levasseur vehemently objects, despite having accepted Blood's payment, the two pirate captains duel and Blood is forced to kill Levasseur.
+Blood forces Levasseur to sell them to him, relishing the opportunity to turn the tables on Arabella.
+When Levasseur vehemently objects, despite having accepted Blood's payment, the two pirate captains duel, with Blood killing Levasseur.
 Blood offers Arabella valuable jewelry from his conquests as a sign of his love for her.
-Ungrateful for her "rescue," Arabella is indignant at having been purchased by Blood, and calls him a thief and a pirate.
-Although angered by her rejection, he orders his men to set sail for Port Royal where he will deliver Arabella and Lord Willoughby to its docks, despite the danger to himself and his crew.
+Ungrateful for her "rescue," Arabella is indignant at having been purchased by Blood and calls him a thief and a pirate.
+Although angered by her rejection, he orders his men to set sail for Port Royal, where he will deliver Arabella and Lord Willoughby, despite the danger to himself and his crew.